 It’s hard to assure people that the health and safety protocols you have implemented live up to the highest standards of cleanliness, while also being environmentally friendly.
 Short of your regular janitorial staff wearing signs that say “ask us about our cleaning and sanitation methods,” how do you give people assurance that the building is safe, sanitary, and healthy?

 We are more than happy to be completely transparent about our methods of keeping your building clean, from the products and chemicals we use to our air purification systems.
-Many of our cleaning protocols can raise your LEED score.
+Many of our cleaning protocols can help improving your LEED score.
 A LEED certification shows accountability and that you have taken extra steps to allow third-party oversight to measure and evaluate the cleaning protocols you have implemented.

 A LEED plaque proudly displayed in your building is a symbol of trust and instantly lets everyone know that your building is safe, sanitary, and sustainable.

-Benefits of a LEED certification
+Benefits of a LEED Certification